GunnWATT/watt/STYLE_GUIDE.md

     // ...
 }
 ```
-Prefer not to destructure props directly in the function arguments for a similar reason:
+Prefer not to destructure props directly in the function arguments for similar reasons:
 ```tsx
 // Prefer
 export default function ClubComponent(props: ClubComponentProps) {